center-key/fetch-json/README.md

 ```

 ## G) Response Text and Errors Converted to JSON
-The HTTP response body is considered to be JSON if the `Content-Type` is `"application/json"` or
+The HTTP response body is considered to be JSON if the `content-type` is `"application/json"` or
 `"text/javascript"`.&nbsp;
 If the HTTP response body is not JSON, **fetch-json** passes back
 through the promise an object with a `bodyText` string field containing response body text.